pksinghus/webricknio/README.md

 Currently, it does not support file uploads and websockets.
 With the addition of these two it will be ready to move to version 1.0

-Use it by itself,
+Use it by itself (in which case it will have to be run as root if it must bind to port 80, because JRuby can't spawn),

-or behind nginx -
+Or behind nginx -

     upstream www.server.com {
       server 127.0.0.1:3002;